NavodPeiris/mindWave/README.md

     - python main.py

+## 3. Running the Python App in test mode (using recorded files)
+- Run the `test.py` with any audio file as input

 Now, you have successfully set up and run the MindWave project for detecting symptoms of mental health patients through voice data analysis.